The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

 We note that none of these methods account for additional members of the overdensity that were not identified and included in the final spectroscopic sample, including objects that fall outside either the JADES or the FRESCO footprints.
 This is a non-negligible effect since the first component of the overdensity (see Figure~\ref{fig:distribution_bimodality}) falls right at the edge of the JADES footprint ($\theta \ll 1^{\prime}$).
 Additionally, since our final spectroscopic sample only includes galaxies with narrow photometric redshift constraints and secure $\mathrm{H}\alpha$ line detections, we are likely missing some additional subset of objects with relatively unconstrained photometric redshifts and/or low levels of star formation (e.g., DSFGs and/or obscured AGNs).
+There are zero known DSFGs at $z = 5.4$ in GOODS-S in the literature \citep[e.g.,][]{Franco:2018, Hatsukade:2018, Gonzalez-Lopez:2020, Gomez-Guijarro:2022}.
+However, wide and shallow surveys like GOODS-ALMA would miss DSFGs with infrared luminosities of $L_{\mathrm{IR}} \lesssim 3 \times 10^{11}\,L_{\odot}$ at $z = 5.4$.
 Given that clusters induce earlier quenching for their constituent members, we cannot rule out the existence of a significant population of these kinds of objects.
 For these reasons, the halo mass range quoted above is likely an underestimate of the true halo mass associated with this extreme galaxy overdensity at $z = 5.4$.